-If, at any time before or during your hospitalization, you should receive a letter from your insurance company, or Capital Health’ Utilization Review, and you have questions or disagree with any decisions made, a representative from the Department of Quality & Resource Management will be happy to answer your questions or assist you in appealing those decisions.
+If, at any time before or during your hospitalization, you should receive a letter from your insurance company, or Capital Health’s Utilization Review, and you have questions or disagree with any decisions made, a representative from the Central Billing Office will be happy to answer your questions or assist you in appealing those decisions.
 Please contact us at ext.
 6080 (Capital Health Regional Medical Center) or ext.
-4286 (Hopewell).
+4286 (Capital Health Medical Center - Hopewell).

 If you have any questions regarding your hospitalization bill, please call ext.
 6023 or dial directly at 609-394-6023.

 Your Rights and Protections Against Surprise Medical Bills